GreedyKomodoDragon/Kontroler/README.md

-# KubeConductor
+# Kontroler

-KubeConductor is a kubernetes native scheduler where it aims to provide a way to run containers based on CRDs.
+Kontroler is a kubernetes native scheduler where it aims to provide a way to run containers based on CRDs.

 ## State

-KubeConductor is is not ready for any kind of production workload and has not go any of core functionalities implemented yet.
+Kontroler is is not ready for any kind of production workload and has not go any of core functionalities implemented yet.

 ### Operator Progress

 The operator is very much in its early days and a lot of learning has to be done before the operator can be in a state to be shared

-## Aims of KubeConductor
+## Aims of Kontroler

-KubeConductor aims to provide a way to manage scheduling containers in a simple manner via YAML files.
+Kontroler aims to provide a way to manage scheduling containers in a simple manner via YAML files.

 ### Operator's Core Aims